-STRIKE: This is not a well struck issue.
-All examples are weakly impressed on the hair of Liberty.
-There is a noticeable lack of detail on the curls around the face and below the ear.
-The hair at the top of the head is sharper and many high pieces have a strongly defined bow.
-The first four stars on the left obverse are quite weak while those at the right side are slightly sharper.
-The denticles are well defined.
-On the reverse, the horizontal stripes show weakness and the tail feathers are often weak as well.
-The wings tips are not well detailed but the rest of the feathers are sharp.
+STRIKE: The 1860-O is not a well-struck issue.
+All known examples are weak on Liberty’s hair.
+There is a lack of detail on the curls around the face and below the ear of Liberty.
+The hair at the top of the head is sharper, and some higher grade pieces will show a strong bow.
+The first four stars on the left of the obverse are often flat with no radial line detail with the remaining stars are sharper.
+The denticles on the obverse are well defined.
+On the reverse, the horizontal stripes may show weakness and the tail feathers are usually weak as well.
+The wing tips are weak while the rest of the feathers are sharp.

-SURFACE: The majority of the 1860-O double eagle which I have seen has been excessively abraded with deep, detracting marks seen on the obverse and reverse.
-On some higher grade pieces, there may be little in the way of wear but the surfaces are abraded to the point that [grading services] will “net grade” the coin to a lower level.
+SURFACES: Nearly every 1860-O double eagle which I have seen has been excessively abraded with deep, detracting marks.
+On some higher grade pieces, there may be little in the way of actual wear, but the surfaces are abraded to the point that PCGS or NGC will “net grade” the coin down to a lower level.
 This is one of the hardest Type One issues to locate with choice surfaces and a clean, reasonably mark-free example is worth a significant premium.

-LUSTER: The luster is better than that found on the 1859-O. Higher grade coins are usually semi-prooflike and a full are close to fully prooflike.
+LUSTER: The luster seen on this date is better than on the 1859-O. Higher grade coins are usually semi-prooflike and a full are close to fully prooflike.
 The luster is nearly always interrupted by the aforementioned surface marks.
-There are a few known with blazing, deeply reflective luster and they are very impressive from a visual standpoint.
+There are a few known with especially good luster and these are visually impressive.